hassio-addons/addon-aircast/README.md

 devices for each of them.
 It acts as a bridge between the AirPlay client and the real Chromecast player.

+The AirCast add-on is based on the excellent [AirConnect][airconnect] project.

 [:books: Read the full add-on documentation][docs]

 ## Support